History of the Colorado Rockies: Inaugural season

 The first game in Rockies history was played on April 5, 1993, against the New York Mets at Shea Stadium.
 David Nied was the starting pitcher in a game the Rockies lost, 3–0.
 The franchise's first home game at Mile High Stadium, and first win in franchise history, came four days later with an 11–4 win over the Montreal Expos.
 The winning pitcher was Bryn Smith who beat his former team for the win.
 One of the most memorable plays in the game, and in team history, occurred in the bottom of the first inning when 2nd baseman, Eric Young of the Rockies hit a leadoff home run.
 The game was played before 80,227 fans, to date the largest crowd to see a single regular-season Major League Baseball game.

 As is the case with many first-year expansion teams, the Rockies struggled in their first year.
 During one stretch in May, the team went 2–17.
 The team did not experience its first winning month until September, when they went 17–9.
 Still, the team finished the season with 67 wins, setting a record for a National League expansion franchise.
-In addition, despite the losses, the club saw a home attendance of 4,483,350 for the season, setting a Major League record that still stands and isn't likely to be broken.
+In addition, despite the losses, the club saw a home attendance of 4,483,350 for the season, setting a Major League record that still stands and is not likely to be broken.
 Rockies first baseman Andrés Galarraga won the batting title, hitting .370 for the season after Manager Don Baylor persuaded Galarraga to change from a standard batting stance into an open one in which he squarely faced the pitcher, allowing him to see incoming pitches properly.